 While Zhou Yi is believed to be compiled by Duke Zhou and Lianshan is allegedly created by Red Emperor – who was a thousand-year older than Zhou – Guicang is said to have an even more venerable author: the Yellow Emperor himself.

-There are purported original text of Lianshan and Guicang in Books Discovered in Three Ancient Tombs (Gusanfen Shu 古三坟书) and Lost Classics Recovered by Yuhanshan Studio (Yuhanshanfang Yishu 玉函山房辑佚书), but both are considered fake by most experts.
+There are purported original texts of Lianshan and Guicang in Books Discovered in Three Ancient Tombs (Gusanfen Shu 古三坟书) and Lost Classics Recovered by Yuhanshan Studio (Yuhanshanfang Yishu 玉函山房辑佚书), but both are considered fake by most experts.

 In March 1993, a large number of fragmented bamboo books were unearthed from a tomb dating back to the Qin Dynasty (221 BC – 207 BC).
 It contains over 4000 characters and more than 70 charts on the topic of Guicang.
 However, a readable version of any page is yet to be reconstructed.